CumulusNetworks/docs/content/cumulus-linux-41/System-Configuration/HTTP-API.md

 ## Configuration

-You configure the HTTP API services in the `/etc/nginx/sites-available/nginx-restapi.conf`  configuration file.
+To configure the HTTP API services, edit the `/etc/nginx/sites-available/nginx-restapi.conf` configuration file, then run the `systemctl enable nginx; systemctl restart nginx` command.

 ### IP and Port Settings